-- Are clever in summarizing the content on the spread - Do not include labels (Student Council, Soccer, Math, etc.) - Contains primary and secondary headlines - Written in past tense - Eliminates unnecessary words like "a," "an," and "the" - Makes reader curious about story - Usually one main headline per spread.
-Other headlines are prioritized by importance in size - Edited and technically correct according to AP Style - Design is consistent within sections - Feature story healding and secondary contains both subject and verb
+- Are clever in summarizing the content on the spread - Do not include labels (Student Council, Soccer, Math, etc.) - Contains primary and secondary headlines - Written in past tense - Eliminates unnecessary words like "a," "an," and " the" - Makes reader curious about story - Usually one main headline per spread.
+Other headlines are prioritized by importance in size - All headlines are consistent and relate to the theme.

+- Edited and technically correct according to AP Style - Design is consistent within sections

+• Feature story healding and secondary contains both subject and verb